DontEatThemCookies/esolang/Brainfuck/RBFI.md

 The Regular Brainfuck Interpreter (RBFI) is, well, a regular Brainfuck interpreter.
-No special or unique tricks, it's a good ol' interpreter that just works.
+No special or unique tricks, it's a good old interpreter that works.
-The RBFI's implementation is based on fabianishere's
-C interpreter(1) as well as the unofficial specification(2) authored by  Sunjay Varma.
+The RBFI's implementation is influenced by fabianishere's C interpreter(1) as well as the unofficial specification(2) authored by Sunjay Varma.

 RBFI is NOT guaranteed to run any Brainfuck program without issues whatsoever.
 This is due to many details